 The shares in Cardinfo BDS d.o.o., Sarajevo were purchased from a natural person.
-30% of shares were acquired for EUR 805 thousand paid in cash (recognized as investment value amounting to PLN 3,315 thousand).
-The remaining 20% of shares were acquired in exchange for 118,588 newly issued shares of Asseco South Eastern Europe SA (recognized as cost of investment at the issue value of PLN 1,316 thousand).
-Hence, the total cost of investment in Cardinfo BDS d o.o., Sarajevo amounted to PLN 4,631 thousand.
+30% of shares were acquired for EUR 805 thousand paid in cash (recognized as an investment value amounting to PLN 3,315 thousand).
+The remaining 20% of shares were acquired in exchange for 118,588 newly issued shares of Asseco South Eastern Europe S.A. (recognized as cost of investment at the issue value of PLN 1,316 thousand).
+Hence, the total cost of investment in Cardinfo BDS d.o.o., Sarajevo amounted to PLN 4,631 thousand.

-The cash payments for shares in the companies of BDS d.o.o. and Cardinfo BDS d.o.o. were financed with own funds of Asseco South Eastern Europe SA.
+The cash payment for shares in Cardinfo BDS d.o.o. was financed with own funds of Asseco South Eastern Europe S.A.

-In connection with the above-mentioned acquisition of companies, Asseco South Eastern Europe SA issued in total 592,941 shares of series R.
+In connection with the above-mentioned acquisitions of companies Biro Data Servis d.o.o., Zagreb and Cardinfo BDS d.o.o.
+(Sarajevo), Asseco South Eastern Europe S.A. issued in total 592,941 shares of series R.